aboutcoders/job-bundle/Resources/docs/runtime-parameters.md

 Runtime Parameters
 ==================

 Jobs can be executed with two types of parameters: serializable parameters and runtime parameters.
-Runtime parameters are provided using the event dispatcher.
+Runtime parameters are provided from a context.
+They can be added to this context by registering an event listener.

 ## Default Runtime Parameters

 The AbcJobBundle provides the default parameters `@abc.job.logger` and `@abc.job.manager`.
-If specified fora job and instance of `Psr\Log\LoggerInterface` respectively `Abc\Abc\Bundle\JobBundle\Job\ManagerInterface` is injected into the job.
+If specified an instance of `Psr\Log\LoggerInterface` respectively `Abc\Abc\Bundle\JobBundle\Job\ManagerInterface` is injected into the job.

 ```php
 namespace My\Bundle\ExampleBundle\Job\MyJob;